LBNL-UCB-STI/beam/docs/grafana.rst

 ^^^^^^^^^^^^^^^^^

 When Grafana is stopped, all collected InfluxDB data will be stored in snapshots on the file system.
-The snapshot will be used next time Grafana starts, thus data won't be lost.
+The snapshot will be used next queueStartTime Grafana starts, thus data won't be lost.

 To stop Grafana one should use the gradle command ``grafanaStop``. ::